-MANUFACTURING TECH / MAINTENANCE - ASSOCIATE IN APPLIED SCIENCE (MAMT.AAS)
+MANUFACTURING TECHNOLOGY/TOOL ROOM - ASSOCIATE IN APPLIED SCIENCE (MATR.AAS)

-This Associate in Applied Science degree program is designed to provide the theoretical knowledge and the hands-on experience necessary to be successful in the increasingly technical area of manufacturing and/or industrial maintenance.
+This Associate in Applied Science degree program is designed to provide the theoretical knowledge and the handson experience necessary to be successful in the increasingly technical area of manufacturing tool room operations.
 Many of the courses in this curriculum coincide with the Academy for Manufacturing Careers BAT certificate program making this an ideal continuation after completion of your journeyman's certificate.

-Minimum credits: 61

-Minimum cumulative GPA: 2.0

-Minimum grade in all courses: 2.0

-Minimum JCC credits: 12
+Minimum credits:61 Minimum cumulative GPA:2.0 Minimum grade in all courses:2.0 Minimum JCC credits: MACRAO Agreement:No

-MACRAO agreement: No

-GENERAL EDUCATION PREREQUISITE REQUIREMENTS - (23 credits)
+GENERAL EDUCATION REQUIREMENTS - (23 credits)